MiczFlor/RPi-Jukebox-RFID/README.md

 # RPi-Jukebox-RFID
 A jukebox for the Raspberry Pi, playing local audio files, playlists or even web streams triggered by RFID cards.
 All plug and play via USB, no soldering iron needed.
+What makes this jukebox easy to install and use:

+* Runs on all Raspberry Pi models (1, 2 and 3).
+* Just plug and play using USB, no soldering iron needed.
+* Once the jukebox is up and running, add music from any computer on your home network.
+* Register new RFID cards easily without having to connect to the RPi.
+* Play single or multiple files, even mix them with web streams.
+* Volume control is also done with RFID cards or key fobs.

 ## Installation